erSubhashThapa/100daysofcode/r2-log.md

   ### Email
-  I also emailed my mother in law's friend who is a math professor who I already wasa put in contact with:
+  I also emailed my mother in law's friend who is a math professor who I already was in contact with:

   >Hey Joanne,
   >